QED1224/Toontown-Resources/README.md

 # Notes <a name="ttr"></a>

 -The GlobalRarityDialBase value for fishing was lowered as part of the February 1st, 2015 update.
-It has decreased from 4.3 to between 3.5-3.8.
+It decreased from 4.3 to between 3.5-3.8.

--In the May 10th, 2016 update, several modifications were made to certain SOS cards.
+-On the May 10th, 2016 update, several modifications were made to certain SOS cards.

-* Daffy Don and Madame Chuckle now use Bamboo Cane, instead of Juggling Cubes.
+* Daffy Don and Madame Chuckle now used Bamboo Cane, instead of Juggling Cubes.
-* Clerk Will and Clerk Penny now use Quicksand, instead of Trapdoor.
+* Clerk Will and Clerk Penny now used Quicksand, instead of Trapdoor.
-* Stinky Ned now uses Big Magnet, luring the cogs for up to a maximum of 3 rounds.
+* Stinky Ned now used Big Magnet, and lured the cogs for up to a maximum of 3 rounds.
-* Nancy Gas is now a 4 star card, otherwise remaining unchanged.
+* Nancy Gas became a 4 star card, otherwise remaining unchanged.
-* Lil Oldman now uses Presentation, luring the cogs for up to a maximum of 15 rounds.
+* Lil Oldman now used Presentation, and lured the cogs for up to a maximum of 15 rounds.
-* Barbara Seville and Sid Sonata now use Elephant Trunk, instead of Foghorn.
+* Barbara Seville and Sid Sonata now used Elephant Trunk, instead of Foghorn.
-* Clumsy Ned now use Big Weight, instead of Grand Piano.
+* Clumsy Ned now used Big Weight, instead of Grand Piano.
-* Franz Neckvein now use Safe, instead of Grand Piano.
+* Franz Neckvein now used Safe, instead of Grand Piano.
 * The Toons Hit cards were modifed as follows:
- * Sticky Lou is now a 5 star card, and guaranteed that all toon attacks will hit for 3 rounds.
+ * Sticky Lou became a 5 star card, and guaranteed that all toon attacks hit for 3 rounds.
- * Soggy Nell now guaranteed that all toon attacks will hit for 2 rounds.
+ * Soggy Nell now guaranteed that all toon attacks hit for 2 rounds.
- * Soggy Bottom is now a 3 star card, otherwise remaining unchanged.
+ * Soggy Bottom became a 3 star card, otherwise remaining unchanged.
 * The Cogs Miss cards were modified as follows:
- * Julius Wheezer is now a 5 star card, and guaranteed that all cog attacks will miss for 3 rounds.
+ * Julius Wheezer became a 5 star card, and guaranteed that all cog attacks missed for 3 rounds.
- * Mr. Freeze now guaranteed that all cog attacks will miss for 2 rounds.
+ * Mr. Freeze now guaranteed that all cog attacks missed for 2 rounds.
- * Flim Flam is now a 3 star card, otherwise remaining unchanged.
+ * Flim Flam became a 3 star card, otherwise remaining unchanged.